-About 60% of employees (i.e. this does not include not including people who are self-employed) worked full time for their employer in Pembrokeshire in 2020.
+About 60% of employees (not including people who are self-employed) worked full time for their employer in Pembrokeshire in 2020.
 Full time work is defined as more than 30 hours a week.
-Data from the ONS's ASHE Annual Survey of Hours and Earnings shows very little variation in the number of hours worked per week.
+Data from the ONS's Annual Survey of Hours and Earnings shows very little variation in the number of hours worked per week.
 Pembrokeshire's 2021 figure of 37.0 hours is the same as Welsh median; though the differences in hours worked between all 22 authorities is not statistically significant.